 - Navigating using different methods and in different views

 - Zooming in and zooming out quickly and easily

 Creating and Editing a Presentation

-- Making changes in the different views
+- Editing a presentation in different views

-- Saving a PowerPoint presentation
+- Saving a presentation

 Formatting a Presentation

-- Applying different themes to quickly change formatting
+- Changing themes to quickly change formatting

 - Making global changes to font, size and bullets by editing the slider master or layouts

 - Inserting images on slides, masters or layouts